olliw42/mLRS-docu/docs/MAVLINKX.md

 MavlinkX can also provide compression of the MAVLink data stream.
 Given the nature of MAVLink data, the average compression rate will range from 10 to 20%, which is not huge but can be very beneficial for low-bandwidth links.

 Example: In 19 Hz mode, the data rate of the telemetry stream might be ~ 1150 bytes/s.
 Enabling MavlinkX would increase the data rate to ~ 1300 bytes/s.
-This increase would enable an additional ~ 4 ATTITUDE messages per second.
-Therefore, one could change the stream rate for ATTITUDE messages to 5 Hz from 2 Hz and would have a substantially smoother HUD display.
+This increase would enable an additional ~ 3 ATTITUDE messages per second.
+Therefore, one could change the stream rate (parameter SRy_EXTRA1) for ATTITUDE messages to 5 Hz from 2 Hz and would have a substantially smoother HUD display.

 Note: Compression is enabled only in the 19 Hz mode.